mitchellbusby/uts-41019/README.md

 Then go to http://localhost:3001

 *Note: we assume that the Arduino is connected to a certain serial port on the Raspberry Pi - you'll need to change the value in `index.js` to reflect this.*

-## Calibrating your screen
-**TODO**

-- Build calibration tool from source and use it
-- Swap around the coordinates correctly
-- Restart